helm/charts/stable/codedx/docs/installation-walkthrough.md

 # Updating Code Dx

+This section applies both for modifying your Code Dx configuration, and for upgrading to a new Code Dx version.
+The Code Dx version is specified by docker image name in the property `codedxTomcatImage`.
+The available Docker images can be found in [Docker Hub](https://hub.docker.com/r/codedx/codedx-tomcat/tags).

 Modify your YAML file as necessary, and run `helm upgrade` to apply your changes:

 ```bash
 $ helm upgrade codedx codedx/codedx -f values.yaml
 ```

-_Note - The standalone "codedx" part of the command will be the name of your existing installation._
+> Note: The standalone "codedx" part of the command will be the name of your existing installation.

-_Note - The namespace does not need to be specified again when using `helm upgrade`._
+> Note: The namespace does not need to be specified again when using `helm upgrade`.

+> Note: If a new Code Dx version is released and you have not manually assigned a Code Dx version, this will automatically update your installation to the new version.
+We recommend setting `codedxTomcatImage` in your `values.yaml` to prevent accidental version upgrades.

 Certain configuration changes will not automatically restart Code Dx.
 In this case, restart Code Dx manually with `kubectl delete`.